polkadot-fellows/RFCs/text/0061-allocator-inside-of-runtime.md

 ## Performance, Ergonomics, and Compatibility

-For `Compatibility`, it's 100% compatible.
-Only some runtime configs and executor configs need to be depreacted.

 ### Performance

 As the above says, not obvious impact about performance.
 And `polkadot-sdk` could offer the best practice allocator for all chains.